decentraland/adr/public/resources/ADR-51/item-thumbnail.md

-## Wearable Thumbnail
+## Item Thumbnail

-Validates that given wearable deployment includes a thumbnail with valid format and size
+Validates that given item (wearable/emote) deployment includes a thumbnail with valid format and size

 ```
 parameter ADR_45_TIMESTAMP = 1648771200